Policy 6: Computer Use Guidelines

 Wireless Network Access

-- The library system provides wireless access for personal device use at each library location.
+- The library system provides wireless access for personal devices used at each library location.

 - The library cannot guarantee availability of electrical outlets for every laptop user.